 — Band version premiered by “The President’s Own” United States Marine Band, Colonel Jason K. Fettig, conductor, at the Prelude to the 59th Presidential Inaugural, United States Capitol, Washington, D.C., January 20, 2021

-— Band version performed by A Natural Concert Band, Steve Damon, conductor, June 24, 2021
+— Performed (band version) by the A Natural Concert Band, Steve Damon, conductor, June 24, 2021

 — Orchestra version premiered by the Eastern Festival Orchestra, Gerard Schwarz, conductor, July 3, 2021